Introduction to OCaml Programming

 match x with

-| Fixed n -> n (* variants fit well into pattern matching syntax *)
+| Fixed n -> n

 | Floating z -> int_of_float z;;

 ff_as_int (Fixed 5);; (* beware that ff_as_int Fixed(5) won't parse properly!!
-Super commmon error!!!
+Super commmon error!

 ff_as_int @@ Fixed 5 will though *)

-A non-trivial function using the above variant
+An example using the above variant

 let add_num n1 n2 =